 I wrote a complete post about diagnosing and fixing a dragging brake “What causes a brake to drag?”

-Excessive Brake use
+Excessive Brake Use

 Driving style and use will dictate how quickly our brakes wear or overheat.
 One customer may get fifty thousand miles from a set of rotors, and another customer might not make twenty thousand.

-It depends on many factors; the three that contribute the most to rotor wear and overheating are; the type of driving your vehicle does, the weight of your vehicle, and driver type.
+It depends on many factors; the three that contribute the most to rotor wear and overheating are: the type of driving your vehicle does, the weight of your vehicle, and driver type.

-Symptoms associated with excessive brake use include – Heavy brake dust on wheels; Glowing rotors; Smoke from rotors; Grinding noise under braking; Brake fade when brakes are hot.
-All of these symptoms contribute to warped rotors.
+Symptoms associated with excessive brake use include: heavy brake dust on wheels, glowing rotors, smoke from rotors, grinding noise under braking, and brake fade when brakes are hot.

 Type of Driving